Choosing a Linux Distro: Which Distro?

 Ultimate performance

-This distro has a focus on performance and includes numerous tweaks to get the optimal performance from you computer nad by default installs the high performance Zen Kernel.
+This distro has a focus on performance and includes numerous tweaks to get the optimal performance from you computer and by default installs the high performance Zen Kernel.
 Garuda Linux is also designed with gaming in mind.
 This means getting software like Lutris and Steam to work is very simple and optimized for your system.
 Graphics drivers are also a piece of cake to get working properly on this distribution.

 Making the AUR less chaotic?